 It's hard to find a better school than Savannah College of Art and Design if you wish to pursue Radio, Television & Digital Communication as a major.
 At Savannah College of Art and Design, 15.7% of undergrads major in Digital Communication.
 The location in a big city is tremendous for young people seeking ample chances for networking, experience, and life.

-If you're considering Design & applied arts, you're in good company.
-It's the most popular program at this institution.
 You might want to commit to an ACT prep course before you take the test since the typical ACT score is 23.
+Due to Savannah College of Art and Design's fantastic on-time graduation rate of 51.6%, college students typically accumulate much less debt compared to what they would at other institutions.
 Take a deeper dive and discover just how Savannah College of Art and Design ranks in other categories.

 Any student who is interested in Radio, Television & Digital Communication has to look into Valley Forge Christian College.
 With 15 undergrads, Digital Communication is quite a popular major at Valley Forge Christian College.
 It is set in the suburban region of Phoenixville, Pennsylvania.